Reabot6/insightahi/README.md

 ## Contributing

-i welcome contributions!
+We welcome contributions!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License